dinfio/dinfio/BUILDING.md

 # Building Dinfio

-Before building Dinfio, please make sure you have all the [required build tools and libraries](#required-build-tools-and-libraries) installed.
-Then, download the source code by cloning the git repository:
+Before building Dinfio, please make sure you have all the [required build tools and libraries](#required-build-tools-and-libraries) installed and read the [notes](#notes) below.

+## Getting the Source Code

+Download the source code by cloning the git repository:
 ```
 $ git clone https://github.com/dinfio/dinfio.git
 ```